-This project will replace 4 Class 5 legacy diesel vehicles with new vehicles powered by model year 2013, or newer engines.
+This project will replace six Class 5-8 legacy diesel vehicles and six legacy diesel school buses with new vehicles powered by model year 2017, or newer engines.
 The older, replaced vehicles will be removed from service and permanently destroyed.
-The project will also retrofit 15 Class 5 vehicles with diesel oxidation catalysts (DOCs) and switch them from ultra-low sulfur diesel (ULSD) to renewable diesel fuel.